ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Experiments

-\paragraph{\textbf{Frequency regularization effect of hourglass.}} \cref{fig:freq_anal} demonstrates the comparison between our HourglassNeRF and FreeNeRF, which is specialized for frequency regularization.
-Our HourglassNeRF renders sharper fine details than FreeNeRF from the earlier training phase and already achieves competitive rendering quality only after 25K training iterations compared to the fully trained FreeNeRF.
+\textbf{Frequency regularization effect of Area Ray. \ } \cref{fig:freq_anal} demonstrates the comparison between our ARC-NeRF and FreeNeRF, which is specialized for frequency regularization.
+Ours renders sharper fine details than FreeNeRF from the earlier training phase and already achieves competitive rendering quality only after 25K training iterations compared to the fully trained FreeNeRF.
 Although FreeNeRF prevents overfitting by forcibly masking most of high-frequency components during early training, it results in non-satisfactory rendering outcomes that fail to capture fine details in the end.
-In contrast, our HourglassNeRF adaptively regularizes the high-frequency components of the hourglass samples based on the target pixel photo-consistency, preventing overfitting and enabling sharper rendering.
+In contrast, ours adaptively regularizes the high-frequency components of the Area Ray samples based on the target pixel photo-consistency, preventing overfitting and enabling sharper rendering.